saltlabuiuc/GAIReadings/README.md

 ## 🙌 Acknowledgments

-This repository is maintained by students and instructors from [Your Institution or Lab Name].
+This repository is maintained by students and instructors from the "Introduction to Generative AI" Course at the UIUC's iSchool.
 We welcome contributions and discussions from the broader research community.

 ---